The purpose of this article is to help you identify the right type of Internet lawyer to represent your online business needs.

-So when should you consider using a big business instead of an Internet lawyer at a smaller business?
+So when should you consider using a big business law firm instead of an Internet lawyer at a smaller firm?
 There are two common situations.

 First, there’s the “fear factor” scenario described above.
 This works when you’re trying to scare someone into doing the right thing.
-But for it to work, your opponent must be small and smart enough to fear going up against the big law firm.
-If you can’t afford to pay the big business for more than sending that letter, it’s a bluff so use this tactic wisely.
+But for it to work, your opponent must be small and smart enough to fear going up against the big firm.
+If you can’t afford to pay the big law firm for more than sending that letter, it’s a bluff so use this tactic wisely.

-Second, when your Internet business gets large enough that you’re considering going public or selling out for a fortune, it’s probably time to bring in a big business to handle securities law and related issues.
-The business may not know Internet law but it will have lawyers who can guide you through the process of taking your company to the next level or cashing out.
+Second, when your Internet business becomes large enough that you’re considering going public or selling out for a fortune, it’s probably time to bring in a big firm to handle securities law and related issues.
+The large firm may not know Internet law but it will have lawyers who can guide you through the process of taking your company to the next level or cashing out.

 Hint.
-When lawyers for a publicly traded company (e.g. Apple or Google) looking to buy out your business come knocking on your door, that’s a good sign it’s time for you to get a big law firm involved to represent you as you either sell or take the company public.
+When lawyers for a publicly traded company (e.g. Apple or Google) come knocking on your door with a buyout offer, that’s a good sign it’s time for you to get a big law firm involved to represent you as you either sell or take the company public.

-On the other hand, if you’re paying for a big business to represent your startup Internet business on an ongoing basis, but there’s no reason to do so, you’re essentially burning money.
-You’re overpaying for an expensive ego trip.
+On the other hand, if you’re paying for a big law firm to represent your company on an ongoing basis, but there’s no reason to do so, you’re essentially burning money.
+You’re overpaying for an expensive ego trip…

 There are several different types of Internet lawyers.
 If you can’t identify the type you’re dealing with, there’s a good chance you’ll pick the wrong one to represent your business.